jamargoochIT/configure-ad/README.md

 ![10](https://github.com/user-attachments/assets/ead891c9-d861-4c1f-9d60-f19bf8d02b82)<br><br><br><br>

-Now that Active directory is installed, we’re going to configure the DC-1 Virtual Machine to become a domain controller.
+Now that Active directory is installed, we’re going to configure the DC-1 virtual machine to become a domain controller.

 Click the flag in the upper right-hand corner and click promote this sever to domain controller.